rowanmoul/ArchSecureDualBoot/README.md

 cert-to-efi-sig-list -g <your guid> PK.crt PK.esl
 ```

-`-g` is used to provide a GUID to identify the owner of the certificate (you).
+- `-g <your guid>` is used to provide a GUID to identify the owner of the certificate (you).
 If this is not provided, an all zero GUID will be used.
-`PK.crt` is the input certificate
+- `PK.crt` is the input certificate.
-`PK.esl` is the output esl file.
+- `PK.esl` is the output esl file.

 #### Generate a GUID